i-sumitkumar/i-sumitkumar/README.md

 ## Objective

-Seeking a dynamic opportunity as a Software Developer Intern at PACE Canada Aerospace & IT.
-Eager to contribute to the HMI & Embedded Graphics division's software tool development for avionics.
+Seeking a dynamic opportunity as a Software Developer Intern.
 Proficient in C++, C#, and web technologies (XML, HTML, REST API), with a keen interest in gaining hands-on experience in the software development lifecycle.
 Detail-oriented, responsive team player with strong analytical skills and fluent in English and French communication.

 ## Technical Skills